-- There are three surgical approaches that can be used to access the femoral sac, each named eponymously.
+- In the absence of laparo-endoscopic expertise, however, open surgery should be performed.
+There are three surgical approaches that can be used to access the femoral sac, each named eponymously.
 There is a low approach (called Lockwood's), a trans-inguinal approach (called Lotheissen's) and a high approach (called McEvedy's).

 - Each technique has the principle of dissection of the sac with reduction of its contents, followed by ligation of the sac and closure between the inguinal and pectineal ligaments.

 - If a mesh is considered unacceptable, the abdominal wall can be reinforced with stitches.
 One study reported good results from a laparoscopic approach performed under spinal anaesthesia without using mesh.

 Postoperative intestinal obstruction

 A survey from Sweden examined the incidence of postoperative intestinal obstruction and found it low at 1.02 per 1,000.
 The risk was higher with a transabdominal laparoscopic approach than with a totally extraperitoneal laparoscopic hernioplasty but other factors, such as previous abdominal surgery, were more important.